Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week-2024-Q1/data-science-week-2024-Q1.md

 [An Introduction to Statistical Learning](https://www.statlearning.com/) is a free to download book providing an excellent introduction to practical machine learning using both R and Python.

 Kaggle.com provides resources to [get started with Kaggle](https://www.kaggle.com/code/alexisbcook/getting-started-with-kaggle-competitions/notebook), as well as [a long list of competitions that are approachable for beginners](https://www.kaggle.com/competitions?hostSegmentIdFilter=5) - with code and discussions available from hundreds of other participants.
-Trying your hand at a competition or two is a good wat to spend a rainy weekend.
+Trying your hand at a competition or two is a good way to spend a rainy weekend.

 [R for Data Science](https://r4ds.hadley.nz/) is a free online book compiled by Hadley Wickham and a long list of community contributors, covering the whole gamut of modern data science in R. It is well worth a look, and a good reference even for experienced data scientists.